aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.pivot/pivotfield/show_subtotal_at_top/_index.md

 when ShowInOutlineForm is true, then display subtotals at the top of the list of items instead of at the bottom

+### Remarks

+Only works when ShowInOutlineForm is true.
 ### Definition:
 ```python
 @property